 Common Travel Area

-- The Common Travel Area (CTA) is a long-standing arrangement between the UK, Bailiwick of Guernsey, Bailiwick of Jersey, Isle of Man and Ireland.
+- The Common Travel Area (CTA) is a long-standing arrangement between the UK, Bailiwick of Guernsey, Bailiwick of Jersey, Isle of Man and the Republic of Ireland.
 The CTA established cooperation between respective immigration authorities enabling British and Irish citizens to move freely between, and reside in, these islands.

 - If you are a British citizen or an Irish citizen you do not need to take any action to protect your status and rights associated with the CTA.
-After the UK leaves the EU, you will continue to enjoy these rights, no matter what the terms of the UK's exit.
+You will continue to enjoy these rights during the transition period (until 31 December 2020) and afterwards.
 Both the UK and Irish Governments have committed to taking all necessary measures to ensure that the agreed CTA rights and privileges are protected in all outcomes.